 - “He began to feel the danger of paying Elizabeth too much attention.”

 - “Mr. Darcy looked a little ashamed of his aunt’s ill-breeding, and made no answer.”

-I have to laugh at that!
-This mirrors the very image of Lizzy’s reaction at the ball when her mother, sitting right across from darcy, was boasting of the advantageous marriage pertaining to Jane and Mr. Bingley.
+I have to laugh at that line!
+This mirrors the very image of Lizzy’s reaction at the ball when her mother, sitting right across from Darcy, was boasting of the advantageous marriage pertaining to Jane and Mr. Bingley.

 - “she thought he looked a little confused as he answered that he had never been so fortunate as to meet Miss Bennet.”

 and yet you appear to have separated them.
 In truth, I didn’t realize how much we could circle back to that conversation on humility and friendship.
 Bingley is influenced easily this way or that.
 It was foreshadowing!
-Like Darcy said if someone told you to stay a week you would without inquiring the reasons for and against! so the same with the jane situation. darcy advised against it and he didn’t think about it and was easily persuaded against her. darcy just said that he has an inkling that jane wasn’t as fully invested as jane and he didn’t inquire further he just cut his losses then and there without offering a pensive thought into it.
+Like Darcy said, if someone told him to stay a week he would do so readily without inquiring the reasons for and against!
+So the same with the Jane situation.
+Darcy advised against Jane and Bingley didn’t think twice about it and was easily persuaded against her.
+Darcy simply mentioned that he has an inkling that Jane wasn’t as fully invested as he seems to be in her.
+Bingley didn’t inquire further, he just cut his losses then and there without offering a pensive thought into it.

 here is the original passage: “Allowing the case, however, to stand according to your representation, you must remember, Miss Bennet, that the friend who is supposed to desire his return to the house, and the delay of his plan, has merely desired it, asked it without offering one argument in favour of its propriety.”

 I didn’t realize then that Darcy speaking at length for the first time would lead to being such a substantial moment that reverberates along the novel.
 Of course, it would.